TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-cloudpeak-monastery.md

 ---
-title: "Cloudpeak Monastry"
+title: "Cloudpeak Monastery"
 type: "Chapter"
 ---

-## Renau Cloudpeak Monastry
+## Renau Cloudpeak Monastery

-Cloudpeak Monastry is the lair of a silver dragon, Xolbi who is in human form.
+Cloudpeak Monastery is the lair of a silver dragon, Xolbi who is in human form.
 This monastery is served by ten acolytes and a priest of Torm.

 The monastery is 12 miles from the split in the path, further up the